uchicago-cs/student-resource-guide/environment/ssh.rst

 If you came to this page from the :ref:`Linux Basics tutorial <tutorial-linux-basics>`, you should continue working on the tutorial through the SSH connection you just opened.

+When you are finished using your SSH connection, close  it by typing Ctrl-D or ``exit`` at the Linux prompt.

 Installing an SSH Client
 ------------------------